devopsacademyau/2020-feb-project1-group3/README.md

 You also need to have a domain registered under AWS Route53 and configure it in var.domainname You need to configure the variable var.certificate_arn with your aws certificate arn to enable HTTPS.
+Here you'll find the file with variables to update [main.tfvars](./terraform/main.tfvars)

 ### How to Run
 Run below to push wordpress image to ECR from the Dockerfile.